What if changing two small words could make a significant difference in racial justice work?

 Seek first to understand

-Education is the starting place, ensuring that everyone understands terms and definitions, says Vicki Busby, a UMW Racial Justice Charter Support Team member.
+Education is the starting place, ensuring that everyone understands terms and definitions, says Vicki Busby, a United Women In Faith Racial Justice Charter Support Team member.
 Busby organizes and facilitates workshops throughout the North Texas Conference.
 Through those conversations, Busby has learned that white people can’t effectively teach other white people about racial injustice.

 “If you’re having a conversation with a group that is diverse, the white people need to listen.
 You need to listen to black people’s stories, what challenges they have before them,” she says.
 “That’s what’s going to help chip away at systemic racism.”